 Historically and culturally, Nubia extends south into Sudan.

 This was once part of the powerful kingdom of Kush.
-It’s always had a distinct identity – even when Kushite kings ruled Egypt as pharaohs, Egypt and Nubia retained distinct identities.
+It’s always had a distinct identity – that was true even when Kushite kings ruled Egypt as pharaohs, Egypt and Nubia retained distinct identities.
 Although integrated into modern Egypt, this area is home to a large population with an African culture and ethnicity quite different from the rest of Egypt.

 Egyptian World Heritage sites